Develop5/PlaywrightDemo/README.md

 &nbsp;

 *I am here:*
-- [ ] Section 31.
-Creating Mappings and using Global Variables to pass page - part 1
+- [ ] Section 6, Chapter 39.
+Matching our Page URL to our expected route Regex
+        Looking for stability when navigating through pages.
+Common parts in regex

     &nbsp;
     Time: